 Because packets might be dropped at any hop for a variety of reasons, this strategy is quite useful.
 Between two sources and destinations, multiple paths can be taken.

 Each transmitted data has source and destination information, which it uses to move through the network individually.
-To put it another way, packets from the same file may or may not follow the same path.
+Put another way, packets from the same file may or may not follow the same path.

-If a path is congested, packets are allowed to choose among a variety of paths available over an existing network.
-Because the success was not so high for little messages in circuit-switched.
+If a path is congested, packets can choose among various paths available over an existing network because the success was not so high for little messages in circuit-switched.

 Main Differences Between Circuit Switching and Packet Switching

 - There are different phases involved when data is transferred through a circuit switching.
-These phases are known as connection establishment, data transfer and in the last, connection released whereas in packet switching the data is transferred directly from the source system to the destination.
+These phases are known as connection establishment, data transfer and, the last, connection released.
+In contrast, packet switching transfers data directly from the source system to the destination.

-- Processing of data in circuit switching only happens at the source system whereas the data is processed at every node which is included while transferring the data from the source system to the destination system.
+- Processing of data in circuit switching only happens at the source system.
+In contrast, the data is processed at every node, which is included while transferring the data from the source system to the destination system.

-- In reliability, if compared the circuit switching is the more reliable as compared to packet switching.
+- In reliability, if compared, circuit switching is more reliable than packet switching.

-- The circuit switching and packet switching can also be compared via checking the wastage of the resources.
-And the resources are wasted more while the transfer of data in circuit switching as compared to the data transfer in packet switching.
+- Circuit switching and packet switching can also be compared by checking the wastage of resources.
+And the resources are wasted more during the transfer of data in circuit switching as compared to the data transfer in packet switching.